-Alex is a PhD candidate at the NSC studying the relationship between Australia’s Conservative parties and Croatian Nationalists.
+Alex is a PhD candidate at the National Security College studying the relationship between Australia’s Conservative parties, the Liberal and Country party, and Croatian Nationalists during the Cold War.
 Alex has previously researched Australia’s relationship with Rhodesia and Southern Africa in the 1970s.
 He commenced his PhD research in 2018.
-Prior to this he completed a Masters Degree in National Security Policy from ANU and an Undergraduate and Honors Degree from the University College Dublin.
+Prior to this he completed a Masters Degree in National Security Policy from ANU and an Undergraduate and Honours Degree from the University College Dublin.

 Supervisor(s) and panel members

-I am researching the Australian governments relationship with the Croatian Nationalist movement that blossomed in Australia during the post-war period.
-The alliance between the Conservative movement and anti-communist Croatians endured despite scandals at home and overseas.
+I am researching the Australian government’s relationship with the Croatian Australian Nationalist movement that blossomed in Australia during the post-war period.

 My other research interests include Australian relations with Southern Africa during the Cold War, Australian decolonisation in the Pacific, Australian migration policy and the defence of Australia during the Second World War.

 Accepted for Publication: Protecting Australia’s Soft Underbelly: Defending the Illawarra 1939-1944 in History Australia.

 Accepted for Publication: The Portuguese Empire: Australia’s Forward Defence from 1961-1972 in the Australian Journal of Politics and History.